gabitzu3/BHIS_internship_notes_Gabi/daily_working_logs.md

 17:45-20:45

--updated Labs
+- updated Labs

--added photos to the ids lab
+- added photos to the ids lab

--updated GitHub pages
+- updated GitHub pages

--searched for .eml files
+- searched for .eml files

--I also set up an ubuntu vm for the memory dump
+- I also set up an ubuntu vm for the memory dump

--moving the Lima Charlie lab from https://github.com/strandjs/IntroLabs/blob/master/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md
+- moving the Lima Charlie lab from https://github.com/strandjs/IntroLabs/blob/master/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md